Yagan: Relations with settlers

 Lyon thought he could teach Yagan British ways and convert him to Christianity.
 He hoped to gain his cooperation and use his tribal stature to persuade the Noongar to accept colonial authority.
 Lyon spent many hours with Yagan learning his language and customs.
 After a month, Yagan and his companions escaped by stealing an unattended dinghy and rowing to Woodman Point on the mainland.
 The Government did not pursue them; apparently its officials considered they had been sufficiently punished.

 In January 1833 two Noongar, Gyallipert and Manyat, visited Perth from King George Sound, where relations between settlers and natives were amicable.
 Two settlers, Richard Dale and George Smythe, arranged for the men to meet a party of local Noongar to encourage friendly relations in the Swan River Colony.
-On 26 January Yagan led a group of ten formally armed Noongars in greeting the two men near Lake Monger.
+On 26 January Yagan led a group of ten formally armed Noongars in greeting the two men near Galup (formerly called Lake Monger).
 The men exchanged weapons and held a corroboree, though the groups did not appear to share a language.
 Yagan and Gyallipert competed at spear throwing.
 As an example of his prowess, Yagan struck a walking stick from a distance of 25 m.

 Gyallipert and Manyat remained in Perth for some time.
-On 3 March, Yagan obtained permission to hold another corroboree, this time in the Post Office garden in Perth.
+On 3 March, Yagan obtained permission to hold another corroboree, this time in the post office garden in Perth.
 The Perth and King George Sound men met at dusk, chalked their bodies, and performed a number of dances including a kangaroo hunt dance.
 The Perth Gazette wrote that Yagan "was master of ceremonies and acquitted himself with infinite grace and dignity".

 During February and March, Yagan was involved in a series of minor conflicts with settlers.
 In February William Watson complained that Yagan had pushed open his door, demanded a gun, and taken handkerchiefs.
 Watson had to give him and his companions flour and bread.
 The following month, Yagan was among a group who received biscuits from a military contingent under Lieutenant Norcott; when Norcott tried to restrict his supply, Yagan threatened him with his spear.
 Later that month, Yagan was with a group of Noongar who entered Watson's house while he was away.
 The group left after Watson's wife called on neighbours for help.
 The next day Captain Ellis lectured the Noongar about their behaviour.
 The frequent incidents prompted The Perth Gazette to remark on "the reckless daring of this desperado who sets his life at a pin's fee ...
 For the most trivial offence ... he would take the life of any man who provoked him.
 He is at the head and front of any mischief."